 I encourage patients to keep a 2-week diary of food intake and gastrointestinal symptoms.
 In this way, patients become actively involved in management of their disease, and I may be able to obtain information from the diary that will be valuable in making treatment decisions.

-This represents a good opportunity to discuss the features of your food diary with your doctor.
+This represents a good opportunity to discuss the features of your food journal with your doctor.
 Before you commit to recording your food consumption.
 Then you can agree on the mutual benefits you and your doctor can expect.

 - “Patients completed a daily food journal with special attention to nausea”.
 So if you’re looking at links between food and symptoms make sure your diary can record non-food events.